 WARNING: Shock Hazard and Equipment Damage

-The inverter cover must be removed to perform these tests.
+It is necessary to remove the inverter cover to perform these tests.
 The components are close together and carry hazardous voltages.
 Use appropriate care to avoid the risk of electric shock or equipment damage.

 Pre-startup Procedures